 Behr Marquee Silver City mixed at half strength in our current sunroom

 One thing that we have not had in this house since we moved in (nearly two years ago now!) is a central location to collect important papers and information that the boys bring home from school– permission slips, announcements, event schedules, etc. Up to this point, they have cluttered up the dining room table or have been thrown in our kitchen “junk drawer,” neither of which was optimal!

 I want to use the space to the left of the mudroom closet to put in a small command center that contains an in/out box for each of the boys, a board where we can hang announcements and invitations that we need to remember, and a few pretty decorative items as well.
 (We do our family calendar digitally using Google Calendar, so I don’t think I’ll need to add a full calendar in this space, but we shall see! 🙂 )

 Finally, the longer we live in our house, the more I realize that even though the house is a good size, there is not a ton of closet space!
 Our master closet is a nice size, but the other bedroom closets, the linen closet, and this mudroom closet are all fairly small, so I really want to maximize every inch!

-As is probably predictable at this point, I’m planning to use IKEA’s ALGOT system to add smarter storage to our closet and make room for shoes, coats, and outerwear.
+As is probably predictable at this point, I’m planning to use IKEA’s ALGOT system (now called BOAXEL) to add smarter storage to our closet and make room for shoes, coats, and outerwear.
 This will be our 7th (!!!)
 ALGOT project between our two houses, and I’ve loved every other time we’ve used it, so I know it will work well in the mudroom too!

 I am planning on moving our broom, Bona mop, Swiffer, etc. out to an organization unit that we’ll be putting in the garage– hopefully the garage will be the next project we tackle after the mudroom.